shahraizali/awesome-django/README.md

 * [django-mailgun](https://github.com/BradWhittington/django-mailgun/) - A Django email backend for Mailgun.
 * [django-post_office](https://github.com/ui/django-post_office/) - A simple app to send and manage your emails in Django, supports templates and can be easily integrated with task queues.
 * [django-ses](https://github.com/hmarr/django-ses/) - A Django email backend for Amazon's Simple Email Service.
-* [djrill](https://github.com/brack3t/Djrill/) - Email backend and new message class for Mandrill transactional email service from MailChimp.
+* [django-spoolgore](https://github.com/20tab/django-spoolgore) - A django email backed for the Spoolgore daemon.
 * [django-templated-email](https://github.com/BradWhittington/django-templated-email) - Django module to easily send templated emails using django templates, or using a transactional mail provider (mailchimp, silverpop, etc.)
 * [django-yubin](https://github.com/APSL/django-yubin) - django-mailer2 + django-mailviews with some extras.
-* [django-spoolgore](https://github.com/20tab/django-spoolgore) - A django email backed for the Spoolgore daemon.
+* [djrill](https://github.com/brack3t/Djrill/) - Email backend and new message class for Mandrill transactional email service from MailChimp.

 ## Fields

 *Packages that extend the functionality of existing field type or add new field types.*

 * [django-bitfield](https://github.com/disqus/django-bitfield/) - A BitField extension for Django models.
+* [django-countries](https://github.com/SmileyChris/django-countries/) - Provides country choices for forms, flag icons, and a CountryField.
 * [django-enumfield](https://github.com/5monkeys/django-enumfield/) - Custom Django field for using enumerations of named constants.
 * [django-image-tools](https://github.com/bonsaistudio/django-image-tools/) - A package to handle images in Django.
 * [django-imagekit](https://github.com/matthewwithanm/django-imagekit/) - Automated image processing for Django.